 Heartburn is extremely common and can be incredibly unpleasant.
 It is usually triggered when stomach acid backs up into your esophagus.(*) This causes a burning feeling in your esophagus.
-Sometimes this can simply be triggered by certain foods you consume, other times it can be a result of acid reflux associated with GERD.
+Sometimes this can simply be triggered by certain foods you consume, other times it can be a result of acid reflux associated with GERD (gastroesophageal reflux disease).
 In this case, it is important to consult your doctor.

 Home Remedies for Heartburn